Are you the type of traveler that is concerned about:

-- We do not permit religious, political or cultural views be imposed on local communities.
+- We do not permit religious, political or cultural views be preached.

 We are responsible to the Environment

 - We carry away all that we carry in to a location.

 - We do not maintain air conditioning in our office.

 - All appliances are unplugged at night.